Is Shemar Moore Returning To ‘Criminal Minds’ For The Season Finale?

 ‘Grey’s Anatomy,’ Scandal’ & ‘HTGAWM’ Return Delayed A Week By…

-But the team of Criminal Minds and Shemar Moore as FBI Agent Derek Morgan are back together to reunite with the team and give a shot in the arm to the BAU.
+But the team of Criminal Minds/Shemar Moore as FBI Agent Derek Morgan are back together to reunite with the team, and give a shot in the arm to the BAU.

 “My secret is out!!!!
 I’m excited to say your Baby Boy will be back to play with my Criminal Minds family for the season 12 Finale!!”